rigordo959/tsWxGTUI_PyVx_Repository/SourceDistributions/README.txt

        (GUI) that can be monitored and controlled locally or remotely.

+   1.2 Development Systems

+        General-purpose systems used for development of:

+        a. software (source code for libraries of scripts, building blocks, tools and applications)

+        b. documentation (presentations, training material,
+           programmer reference manuals etc.)

+        Such general-purpose desktop, laptop and workstation
+        computer systems typically have upgradable or at least sufficient processing, memory, communication, input/
+        output and file storage resources.
+They typically have computer terminal interface hardware suitable for a pixel-mode display that also supports character-mode.

-   1.2.
-Embedded Systems
+   1.3 Embedded Systems

+        Mission-critical systems used to monitor and control:

+        a. operating mode (setup, diagnostic/test, monitor
+           only, manual, automatic etc.)

+        b. setpoints (startup/shutdown sequences, tempera-
+           tures, pressures, motion speed, fluid/gas flows,
+           lighting brightness/contrast, sound loudness/tonal
+           balance, detector sensitivity etc.)

-        Mission-critical systems for commercial, industrial,
+        c. commercial, industrial, manufacturing, medical or
-        medical and military applications are typically cus- tomized and optimized for a specific use.
-Unlike their general purpose desktop, laptop and workstation counterparts, embedded systems typically have limit-
+           military equipment.

+        Such application-specific computer systems typically have
-        ed, application-specific processing, memory, commu-
+        upgradable but limited processing, memory, communication,
-        nication, input/output and file storage resources.
+        input/output and file storage resources.
 Some may have character-mode hardware only suitable for their operating system's command line console.

-   1.3 What should you do to get started?
+   1.4 What should you do to get started?

        Browse through the following information located in the directory "./tsWxGTUI_PyVx/Documents".
 It provid-
        es an overview of the Toolkit distribution and its
        contents:

-       1.3.1 What is the TeamSTARS "tsWxGTUI_PyVx" Toolkit?
+       1.4.1 What is the TeamSTARS "tsWxGTUI_PyVx" Toolkit?

              a) "README1-Introduction.txt"
              b) "README2-Repository.txt"